 SECTION 18.
 Health Information and Analysis Oversight Council.
-This section would create a seven-member Health Information and Analysis Oversight Council to oversee the Center for Health information and Analysis (CHIA).
+This section would create a 7-member Health Information and Analysis Oversight Council to oversee the Center for Health information and Analysis (CHIA).
 Members would serve for five-year terms and appointees would be required to have experience in cyber security, health economics, healthcare delivery or management, finance and budgeting, "big data, open data and analytics."
 The council would be required to meet quarterly and its duties would include preparation of the annual operating budget and expense management; implementation of "procedures for communications with the executive director"; development of annual research and analysis priorities; development of guidelines for uniform reporting and data preparation; and development of guidelines for the "collection, storage and maintenance of the payer and provider claims database."
 There would be restrictions against members having government employment, being an employee or consultant to the any acute hospital, ASC, or surcharge payer.

 SECTION 27.
-Secure Vital Registry Trust Fund 1 and Municipal Naloxone Bulk Purchasing.
-Of interest to ABH members, a provision in this section would create a Municipal Naloxone Bulk Purchase Trust Fund that would enable communities to purchase naloxone for municipal first responder agencies through a bulk purchasing program to mitigate costs.
-The trust would be funded through municipal payments; other public or private sources such as grants; and, monies authorized by the Legislature.
-The Commonwealth's Office of Pharmacy Services would be directed to assist with purchasing and distributing the medication.
-DPH would be required to provide technical assistance and report on fund amounts and use in a detailed manner.
+Secure Vital Registry Trust Fund 1 and Naloxone Bulk Purchasing.
+Of interest to ABH members, a provision in this section would create a Naloxone Bulk Purchase Trust Fund that would enable municipalities to purchase naloxone for municipal first responder programs through a bulk purchasing program to mitigate costs.
+DPH would be required to provide technical assistance.